-Training a model to find patterns in a dataset, typically an unlabeled dataset.
+Term Definition supervised machine learning Training a model from input data and its corresponding labels .
+Supervised machine learning is analogous to a student learning a subject by studying a set of questions and their corresponding answers.
+After mastering the mapping between questions and answers, the student can then provide answers to new (never-before-seen) questions on the same topic.
+Compare with unsupervised machine learning . unsupervised machine learning Training a model to find patterns in a dataset, typically an unlabeled dataset.
 The most common use of unsupervised machine learning is to cluster data into groups of similar examples.
-For example, an unsupervised machine learning algorithm can cluster songs together based on various properties of the music.
+For example, an unsupervised machine-learning algorithm can cluster songs together based on various properties of the music.
 The resulting clusters can become an input to other machine learning algorithms (for example, to a music recommendation service).
 Clustering can be helpful in domains where true labels are hard to obtain.
-For example, in domains such as antiabuse and fraud, clusters can help humans better understand the data.
+For example, in domains such as anti-abuse and fraud, clusters can help humans better understand the data.
 Another example of unsupervised machine learning is principal component analysis (PCA).
 For example, applying PCA on a dataset containing the contents of millions of shopping carts might reveal that shopping carts containing lemons frequently also contain antacids.
 Compare with supervised machine learning.